tlevine/www.thomaslevine.com/content/!/scp-wrapper/index.md

 run the command without a colon, you can just run it with `env !!`.

-Elsewhere in my `.profile`, I make sure that the `.profile` is only applied in login shells, and not in scripts, so if scripts that use `scp` without a colon are still fine.
+Elsewhere in my `.profile`, I make sure that the `.profile` is only applied in login shells, and not in scripts, so scripts that use `scp` without a colon are still fine.